Fire Island is one of the most peaceful, yet exciting places on Long Island.

 The Fire Island Lighthouse is stunning.
 First lit in 1858, the beam is visible for 24 miles.
 Lighthouse tours are given daily on the hour and they actually let you walk around outside on the catwalk!

 Kismet is just a short walk east from the lighthouse.
-This little appetizer of a town is a good introduction to Fire Island and will make you want to see more.
+This little appetizer of a town is a good introduction to what the island offers and will make you want to see more.

 Atlantique marina and beach is popular destination for day trippers and weekend boaters.